 For ten years I worked with a-n The Artists Information Company.
 Undoubtedly, this created a backbone of comprehensive editorial experience.

 Working in-house, I copyedited web content and developed my own writing.
-I was able to promote artists, and their work, by helping them to use the right sort of written voice.
+I was able to promote artists, and their work, by helping them to use the good plain English within their written voice.

 Want to know more?